telerik/kendo-ui-core/docs/aspnet-mvc/custom-datasource.md

         )
     )

-##Using the ClientHandlerDescriptor class to set JavaScript function or object for "Read" operation:
+##Using the ClientHandlerDescriptor class to set JavaScript function or object as option of DataSource
 The demo below show how to set JavaScript function for the "Read" operation of the Scheduler by utilizing the "ClientHandlerDescriptor" type included in "Kendo.Mvc" namespace.
 This class allow rendering of code as-is, without wrapping as string - this way JavaScript functions and objects can be set to various options of the CustomDataSource.

     @(Html.Kendo().Scheduler<MeetingViewModel>()